Journal Article Tips

 However, take the substance of the comments seriously.
 Revised manuscripts often get sent back to the same referees.
 It is thus essential to take the substance of each remark fully seriously when undertaking revisions, and to carefully document what changes were made and how.
 Referees can get irritated when they feel that the time they volunteered in reading and commenting on a paper is not respected by properly addressing their points—and this irritation can make itself felt in their recommendations about acceptance or rejection.
 Therefore, related to an earlier point above: resist the urge to rush through the revisions because of deadlines or fatigue, and consider where you may even want to go the extra mile to address valuable referee remarks.

-Tewodaj Mogues is a Senior Research Fellow at the International Food Policy Research Institute (IFPRI), within the Development Strategy and Governance Division.
+Tewodaj Mogues is a Senior Economist at the International Monetary Fund (IMF).
 She is currently the acting Editor, Early Careers Submissions, for the European Journal of Development Research.